algesten/xq/README.md

 ```

-At this point `.all` has not resolved, only c1 in stream 3 has
+At this point `.all` has not resolved, only value `c1` in stream3 has
 been.
 For the three streams moving into the `.all` array, only the
 first value will be used.
 Hence when the promise for `.all` resolves,
 we will get an array with the values `[a1,b1,c1]`, the *first* three